-- ◆ "Capital Moves Slowly Toward Open Housing," Sun, Sep 1, 1968 - ➤ The opinions of Black real estate agents and brokers in Sacramento, like that of
+- Capital Moves Slowly Toward Open Housing," Sun, Sep 1, 1968 - ➤ The opinions of Black real estate agents and brokers in Sacramento, like that of the city where, in the 50s, they could not live.

 George Seabron, seemed optimistic about changes in Sacramento for housing.
 The Bee stated agents like Seabron believed, "Progress toward open housing for Negroes in the Sacramento area is coming about through a gradual change in attitudes by whites and the policies of such government agencies as the Federal Housing Administration and the Veterans Administration."